Several of Zimmer's NexGen knee implants were recalled for different problems. Some failed prematurely, causing painful complications.

 Zimmer began as a small, Indiana-based manufacturer of aluminum splints in 1927.
-Today, the company has a large product line that includes artificial joints, surgical products, and spinal and trauma devices.
+Today the company has a large product line that includes artificial joints, surgical products, and spinal and trauma devices.
 Zimmer is also the world’s largest producer of knee replacement implants and controls 26 percent of the knee replacement market.
-This manufacturer’s worldwide knee replacement market is estimated to be $7.2 billion.
+Its worldwide knee replacement market is estimated to be $7.2 billion.

 Since Zimmer developed its first total knee replacement in 1968, it has unveiled several successful implant models.
 One of its most successful products is the NexGen Complete Knee Solution System, released in 1995.
 In 2001, Zimmer attempted to capitalize on the success of this product line by releasing a modified version of the original design, the NexGen Flex line of products.
 According to the company, the NexGen Flex is designed to achieve an industry-leading 155 degrees of flexion.

-However, several reports of adverse events and complications related to the NexGen Flex Knee were reported to the U.S. Food and Drug Administration (FDA), and the FDA targeted Zimmer Holdings in three product recalls.
+However, several reports of adverse events and complications related to the NexGen Flex Knee were reported to the U.S. Food and Drug Administration (FDA), and the FDA targeted Zimmer Holdings in four product recalls.
 Its NexGen Complete Knee Solution MIS Tibial Components, NexGen TM Tibial Trays and MIS Modular Tibial Plates and Keels were recalled in September 2010, and the NexGen LPS-Flex Gender Femoral Component was recalled in December 2010.
 Then, problems with another Zimmer knee device that is not a part of the NexGen Flex line, the Natural-Knee II Durasul All-Poly Patella, prompted the FDA to issue a Class II Recall on Jan.
 25, 2012.
+In March, 2015, the FDA issued a recall for its Persona Trabecular Metal Tibial Plate.

 Complications and Problems with MIS Tibial Components